 Example: “Good time management is crucial for academic success.”

+Then, it goes into an explanation (or analysis of your idea).
 This is a place where you expand on your topic sentence.
 Explain what you mean, why it matters, or how it relates to the argument you are making.
 Ask yourself these questions to write a clear explanation sentence.

 Example: “Through managing their time and prioritizing, students can better balance their coursework, extracurricular activities, and personal lives.”

+You need to provide some evidence or examples to support your idea.
 Include at least one piece of evidence in each paragraph.
 This lends your argument additional strength and credit.
 Use facts and statistics, quotes or anecdotes to make your opinion stronger.

 Example: “According to a recent study by the University of Oxford, students who use planners are 20% more likely to get higher grades.”

-Sometimes, your paragraph can conclude with a phrase that neatly sums up the idea or segues nicely into the next beat.
+As for summing up or linking sentence (which is optional, in fact), sometimes, your paragraph can conclude with a phrase that neatly sums up the idea or segues nicely into the next beat.
 Not every paragraph has to have one, but it keeps things running smoothly.

 Example: “So, if you nail some time management strategies, it can make all the difference in your portfolio of academic skills.”